Dispelling Some Myths: Saluting

 Paying Compliments Salutes are primarily associated with armed forces, but other organisations and civilians also use them.
 When serving UK Armed Forces personnel salute an officer, they are actually acknowledging Her Majesty the Queen as Head of State and saluting the rank the officer holds (i.e. the Queen's commission) rather than the individual themselves.
 When an officer returns a salute, it is done so on behalf of the Queen.
 For other organisations, just as in the military, a salute is a gesture or other action used to display respect.

 There are many Roman-era depictions of handshakes, however.
-Such a greeting would certainly preclude either party holding a weapon in the proffered hand, but even so, it is virtually impossible to prove that any Roman hand gesture continued through fifteen centuries and led to the modern military salute.
+Such a greeting would certainly preclude either party holding a weapon in the proffered hand.
+Even so, it is virtually impossible to prove that any Roman hand gesture continued through fifteen centuries and led to the modern military salute.

 Knightly Greetings A more common theory is that the modern military salute originated with knights and men-at-arms raising the visors of their helmets before greeting their lord or comrades.
 Such a gesture would have made a person recognisable (and also vulnerable) while at the same time demonstrating that the right hand (i.e. the sword hand) did not carry a weapon.
 Although both might be signs of trust and good intention, this explanation is also regarded with scepticism.